 We wish them luck in finding balance between maintaining this remarkably beautiful place and still allowing it to be a popular destination.

-The Croatian War of Independence Museum – Dubrovnik; Images of old Ragusa (Dubrovnik) are from Delightful Dalmatia.
+Photo credits: War damage images are from the The Croatian War of Independence Museum – Dubrovnik; Images of old Ragusa (Dubrovnik) are from Delightful Dalmatia.
 By Alice Lee Moqué.
 1914.